Reusable and Sustainable Hand Warmers by Aurora Heat

 While we do everything we can to make sure our kids are in gear that will keep them warm in the coldest temperatures, there IS a limit to what they can do.
 On the coldest days, we have always tucked one-time-use hand warmers in between layers for our kids.
 It has allowed us to get out on -20 degree days safely and comfortably, but I have always been concerned about the hand warmers getting too hot and hate how they feel so wasteful.

-Be sure to keep reading for an exclusive coupon code for some free hand and foot warmers for kids!
+Be sure to keep reading for an exclusive coupon code for 10% off your entire order!

 I was thrilled, therefore, to discover Aurora Heat.
 Based in Northern Canada, Aurora Heat hand and feet warmers are handmade from ethically-sourced pelts in the Indigenous community of Thebacha.
 Their natural & reusable warmers are designed, made and tested in Fort Smith, Northwest Territories.
 Their subarctic community is situated in Canada’s Boreal Forest and is home to 2,500 people.